hapax/hapax.github.io/assets/mindjam.md

 Now your decision is unfree, but no longer clearly unmeaningful. -->

 #### Brainjamor

+Brainjam for the most part leads to the same fatalism

 <div class="footdef"><sup><a id="fn.1" name="fn.1" class="footnum"
 href="#fnr.1">Footnote 1</a></sup> <p class="footpara">